TheNishishiro/ColorGAN/ColorGAN 2/README.md

     Enter model version: 11
     Loading FaceGan_v11 model...
 ```
-Dataset convert style can be used to convert dataset input style, for example empty will feed gray scaled images into the model while sketch style will convert images to sketch before feeding them in
+Dataset convert style can be used to convert dataset input style, for example empty will feed grayscaled images into the model while sketch style will convert images to sketch before feeding them in

 from here you can resume training or predict images from **test_set** or any other folder